 The more people you connect with, the more people who will appear in the “People You May Know” sections.
 It holds a ripple effect, allowing you to rapidly expand your network and lead generation possibilities.

-Follow Up Leads
+Follow Up on LinkedIn Marketing Leads

 Use LinkedIn to follow up on leads and to act as a sales reinforcement.
-Whether you connect with someone via phone, email, or social networking site, send them a connection request and follow up message on LinkedIn to keep the conversation going.
+Whether you connect with someone via phone, email, or social networking site, send them a connection request and follow-up message on LinkedIn to keep the conversation going.

 Optimize Your Profile

 Not only will you seek out connections on LinkedIn, but you want connections to be able to find you, too.
 With more than half of B2B companies finding customers through LinkedIn, it’s essential that your profile is just as easily accessible to your customers by optimizing it.

-Use LinkedIn like a Pro
+Use LinkedIn For Your Business Like a Pro

 The most beneficial features reported include: who’s viewed your profile, people you may know, groups, direct messaging, advanced people searching, and searching for companies– all of which will generate leads.